Mets3D/botw-asset-import/README.md

 - In Blender, go to Edit->Preferences->Addons
 - Little arrow on the top-right->Install From Disk...->Browse the .zip
 - Enable the add-on.

-- Follow the instruction on the tooltips (that appear on mouse hover) of the folder selectors.
+- Configure the file paths in the add-on preferences.

 ### Models
 Once you've done everything described above, you can import models by following these steps: